-•Review of LEA's Parent and Family Engagement Policy/Plan and the Annual Evaluation will not hold up LEA's approval of the Title I Application.
+• Review of the LEA's Parent and Family Engagement Policy/Plan and the Annual Evaluation will not hold up the LEA's approval of the Title I Application.
 Title I Specialist will provide timely feedback if additional work is needed for compliance.

-Add a Link to District Level Parent and Family Engagement Checklist
+District Level Parent and Family Engagement Checklist